 organise equipment and apparatus, and foster an appreciation of safe practice;

 to develop an ability to remember, adapt and apply knowledge, practical skills and concepts in a variety of movement based activities;

 to promote positive attitudes towards health, hygiene and fitness.

 to develop a sense of fair play and sportsmanship.

-Click here for the PE Curriculum from September 2016
+Click here for the PE Curriculum

 At St Martin’s School we aim to provide children with the knowledge, understanding, values, attitudes and skills they need in order to reach their full potential.
 We aim to: